The Story of Village Palampur Class 9 Notes Economics Chapter 1 - PDF Download

-It has been informed in the chapter about how Kharif farmers grow jowar and bajra before the cultivation of potatoes in between October and December.
-Also, in the winter season, the farmers grow wheat in half of the land and the other half is dedicated to sugarcane.
-The process of irrigation is geared up with the introduction of electricity which is one of the significant reasons behind the growth of three different crops at the same time.
-Students can understand this better when they learn Economics Class 9 Chapter 1 notes.
+The chapter describes how Kharif farmers grow jowar and bajra before planting potatoes between October and December.
+During the winter, farmers plant wheat on half of the field and sugarcane on the other.
+The irrigation process has been accelerated by the advent of electricity, which is one of the major reasons for the simultaneous development of three distinct crops.
+Students will grasp this better if they study Economics Class 9 Chapter 1 notes.
 This is also known as multi-cropping.
-Besides this, another approach to implement for higher yield is modern cropping which, however, requires a considerable amount of capital.
+Aside from that, contemporary cropping is another strategy to use for increased yield, but it demands a significant amount of resources.

 3. What is the story of the village Palampur?

 The Class 9 Economics Chapter 1 is based on the story of a hypothetical village named Palampur.
 The importance of the agriculture sector is highlighted through this story.
 Besides farming, small scale manufacturing units have also been set up in the village.
 Transport facilities are adequate and the roads are well built.
 Basically, the story is designed to give students an overview about the production process involving its four essential components, namely capital, machines, land and labour.